eatsan/k8s-leader-election-example/README.md

 ## Prerequisites
 * Minikube: This repository is tested with minikube v1.8.1.
-* Ingress Controller: You can enable NGINX Ingress Controller for minikube.
 * Internet access from your minikube VM & docker images.

 ## Installation